TarReinThway/Food101_TransferLearning_Project/README.md

 #  🍳 FOOD Classification

+> **About this project**
-> **What is this project?** This is the final project of Advanced Machine Learning Course taught by Professor Nwe Nwe Htay Win.
-It is an image classification project meant to classify between 101 different type of foods.
+> This project was developed as the final assignment for the Advanced Machine Learning course taught by Professor Nwe Nwe Htay Win.
+The goal of the project is to classify images across 101 different food categories using deep learning and transfer learning techinques.

-This repository covers the entire data science lifecycle: from raw images to a deep learning model and an interactive [web application](https://foodddd-ftfqhgejajahhcen.japaneast-01.azurewebsites.net) hosted on Microsoft Azure.
+This repository covers the complete machine learning workflow -- from dataset preparation and model training to deployment through an interactive [web application](https://foodddd-ftfqhgejajahhcen.japaneast-01.azurewebsites.net) hosted on Microsoft Azure.

 ---